Requiem Of Gehenna

 “Goddamn, it Eric...I...”
 Tara’s thoughts were interrupted, with the sensation of another living soul.

 “I should have been stronger.
+I should have fought back.
 Look at how strong you are.
 I’m so proud of you Tara Mae.
 I love you so much.”
 Lettie palmed small comforting circles into her child’s back; her age-worn eyes shone a steady stream of tears.

 “I love you too momma and I forgive you.”